TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.qnamaker/cognitiveservices-qnamaker-knowledgebase-management.md

 Data sources location should be public urls and files that don't require any authentication.
 Please check [Content type supported for creating a knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/concepts/content-types) to know the formats for the files. <br>
 SharePoint files with authentication are also supported but resources must be files, not web pages.
 If the URL ends with a web extension, such as .ASPX, it will not import into QnA Maker from SharePoint.
 Please check the [prerequisites and steps to add SharePoint files as data source in your knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/add-sharepoint-datasources).

-* **How to add Chit-chat dataset to my knowledge base ?**
+* **How to add Chit-chat datasets to my knowledge base?**
 Chit-chat data sets are used to add personality to your Knowledge Base.
 These data sets makes the bots more conversational and engaging, these are available in 5 different personas.
-Please check the [steps to add personality to your Knowledge Base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base)
+Please check the [steps to add personality to your Knowledge Base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base).

 ## **Recommended Documents**

 * [Troubleshooting FAQs for managing a knowledge base](https://docs.microsoft.com/azure/cognitive-services/QnAMaker/troubleshooting#manage-the-knowledge-base)
 * [Steps to create and manage a knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base)
 * [Create Knowledge Base and manage settings](https://docs.microsoft.com/azure/cognitive-services/QnAMaker/how-to/manage-knowledge-bases)